-Supervisory Control and Data Acquisition (SCADA) System - The water SCADA system has now been completed.
-All remote sites in the original master plan have now been changed from the old telemetry-based system to a modern IP network using redundant wireless connections, Programmable Logic Controllers (PLCs), and computer-based control of all devices on the network.
+Supervisory Control and Data Acquisition (SCADA) System - The water SCADA system is fully operational and has now been completed.
+All remote sites in the original master plan have been changed from the old telemetry-based system to a modern high-performance IP network using redundant wireless connections, Programmable Logic Controllers (PLCs), and computer-based control of all devices on the network.
 District-wide wireless network now has 156 radios installed, and the entire network has over 600 network devices connected.
-The network provides seamless communication capabilities to all District facilities, including remote video surveillance, remote office connectivity, Wi-Fi connections, and more.
+The network provides seamless communication capabilities to all District facilities, including remote real-time video surveillance, secure remote office connectivity, Wi-Fi connection access, connectivity to Automated Metering Infrastructure (AMI), solar controller monitoring, and more.
 This network will be maintained and upgraded continuously in the coming years.